troncali/nest-vue/README.md

 These core services are supported by the following:

+-   **Nx** - extensible build framework with computation caching to rebuild only what is necessary; includes Nest and Vue plugins that expose their CLI generators, etc.
 -   **Yarn** - slim dependency management using [Plug'N'Play](https://yarnpkg.com/features/pnp) for smaller repositories.
     -   This repository is roughly 216 mb with 288 items.
     -   Using `npm install`, the repository is roughly 770 mb with 75,856 items (March 6, 2021).